 For the potatoes

-ONE: Place potatoes in cold water in a large pot, add the salt and boil until fork tender.
-About 25 minutes.
-Drain and let them sit for 5 minutes.
+1. Place potatoes in cold, well salted water and bring to a boil.
+Cook until fork tender, about 20–25 minutes.
+Drain and let them steam dry for 5 minutes.

-TWO: On a sheet pan lined with parchment paper, press each potato down with the bottom of a glass or plate.
-You could use a potato masher but I think a flat surface works best.
+2. On a sheet pan lined with parchment paper, press each potato down with the bottom of a glass or plate until flattened but still intact.

-FOUR: Drizzle with olive oil and a good hit of salt and black pepper.
+3. Drizzle generously with olive oil and season well with salt and black pepper.

 Expert tips